Are you ready to earn your online nursing degree?

-Now in its sixth season, the podcast offers discussions of personal experiences with time management, work-life balance, and tips for working night shifts.
+The podcast offers discussions of personal experiences with time management, work-life balance, and tips for working night shifts.
 The hosts provide professional insight into the initial stages of being a nurse to help new professionals build confidence and successfully survive their first year.

-Dr. Liphart Roads enjoys the variety of topics covered, especially the episode "Unwritten Rules of Nursing," which provides insight into nursing culture, making it "an excellent listen for nursing students or new nurse graduates."
+Liphart Roads enjoys the variety of topics covered, especially the episode "Unwritten Rules of Nursing," which provides insight into nursing culture, making it "an excellent listen for nursing students or new nurse graduates."

 2. SHIFT Talk